 Running the Daemon on a dedicated host

-Some operational scenarios require the Tideways Daemon to run on a dedicated collection host that is different from the PHP application servers.
-This is not a recommended deployment scenario for dedicated/virtualized environments, but it is the recommended approach when using Docker.
+Some operational scenarios require the Tideways-Daemon to run on a dedicated collection host that is different from the PHP application servers.

 TIDEWAYS_DAEMON_EXTRA="--address=10.6.168.2:9135"

 This changes the way the daemon runs, and the PHP applications need to know this location to stop logging on the local socket.
-This is possible system wide using the PHP extensions INI settings:
+This is possible system-wide using the PHP extensions INI settings:

 tideways.connection=tcp://10.6.168.2:9135